Hannah Pick-Goslar: Arrest and concentration camp

 In June 1943, Hannah, her father, her maternal grandparents, and her younger sister were arrested and sent to the Westerbork transit camp, where her grandfather died in November 1943 of a heart attack.
 The family was taken to Bergen-Belsen concentration camp in February 1944.
-Hannah was in a privileged section of the camp because her family had Palestinian passports with them.
+Hannah was in a privileged section of the camp because her family had Mandatory Palestine papers and Paraguayan passports with them.
+Thus, they were eligible for prisoner exchanges.
 Sometime between January and February 1945, she was briefly reunited with Anne Frank, who was a less privileged prisoner at the other side of the camp.
 After the war Hannah said she spoke to Auguste Van Pels through the fence, finding out that Anne was on the other side.
 Hannah threw a package with some food over the barbed wire fence for Anne, but another prisoner caught it and did not give it to Anne.
-Hanna came to the fence one more time a few days later with a package with some bread and socks in it over a hay-filled barbed wire fence dividing the two sections.
+Hannah came to the fence one more time a few days later with a package with some bread and socks in it over a hay-filled barbed wire fence dividing the two sections.
 Hannah and Anne had three total meetings.
 The meeting at which Anne eventually caught the package was the last time Hannah ever saw her.

 Hans Goslar died on 25 February 1945, and his mother-in-law, Therese Klee, on 25 March 1945.
-The girls survived fourteen months at Bergen-Belsen.
+Hannah and her sister survived fourteen months at Bergen-Belsen.
 They were rescued along with the other survivors of the Lost Train.
 The sisters, sick and undernourished, found temporary refuge in the home of the mayor of Schilda.

 Later life and death

 Russian authorities allowed Americans to register Goslar and her sister at the end of June 1945, and they returned to Amsterdam.
 She was hospitalized until the end of September, and sent to Switzerland for recovery in a sanitarium in December.
 She then finished school in Basel.
-In May 1947, she received a certificate to go to Palestine, where she arrived on 30 May.
+In May 1947, she received a certificate to go to Israel, where she arrived on 30 May.
 She lived there for the first three months in a home for children, working for half of the day, and learning Hebrew the other half, which was required to begin training to be a nurse.
 She began the training in Jerusalem to be a nurse for children in October, and worked as a nurse at the Bikkur Holim Hospital.

 Goslar married Dr. Walter Pinchas Pick; the couple had three children and settled in Jerusalem.
 She had eleven grandchildren and more than 31 great-grandchildren.
 She returned to places in Germany, also with her sister, and told students about her memories of the Holocaust.
 She supported the German initiative Zeichen gegen Rassismus und Antisemitismus, planting a tree in memory of Anne and the Anne Frank tree in Uedelhoven in 2019.
 She was an eyewitness in the Zeitzeugen association.

-Pick-Goslar died at home in Jerusalem, on 28 October 2022, at age 93.
+Pick-Goslar died at her home in Jerusalem, Israel on 28 October 2022, at age 93.